curityio/chatgpt-example-app/README.md

 To test the complete flow, you need to use a compatible MCP client.
 See the options below for instructions on how to use some popular clients.

 The initial setup comes with a pre-registered user account.
-Use `jogn.doe@demo.example` whenever prompted for an email.
+Use `john.doe@demo.example` whenever prompted for an email.
 The email authenticator will send a one-time-password to the user's email.
 This example uses a local maildev server to catch all outgoing emails.
 Navigate to `https://mail.demo.example` to access the dev inbox.
 You will see all the OTP emails there.

+You can register other users and log in as them.
+The Todo API checks authorization and requires the user `john.doe@demo.example`, so you will see authorization errors when calling the tools with other users' tokens.

 ### Test with MCP Inspector